Giaoquynhh/DepotManager/backend/docs/REPAIR_REQUEST_SYNC_FIX.md

   sr.id as request_id
 FROM "RepairTicket" rt
 LEFT JOIN "ServiceRequest" sr ON sr.container_no = rt.container_no
-WHERE rt.status = 'CHECKED'
+WHERE rt.status = 'COMPLETED'
-  AND sr.status != 'CHECKED'
+  AND sr.status != 'COMPLETED'
 ORDER BY rt.updatedAt DESC;
 ```